Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Estimation via TMLE and multiple robustness

-In contrast to the DIPW estimator, and to the naïve plug-in estimators discussed in \cref{secPlugin}, the TSR estimator is multiply-robust, inheriting all the robustness properties of the EIF.
+In contrast to the DIPW estimator, and to the naïve plug-in estimators discussed in \cref{secPlugin}, the TSR estimator is multiplyrobust, inheriting all the robustness properties from the EIF.
 Specifically, it remains consistent under the same conditions outlined in \cref{theoMR}.
 Condition \textit{(i)} is necessary to ensure the consistency of the naïve plug-in sequential regression estimator, whereas condition \textit{(ii)} is critical for the consistency of the DIPW estimator.
-The TSR estimator offers an additional layer of robustness under condition \textit{(iii)}, for which it leverages the exposure propensity score model and the inner conditional mean outcome model.
+The TSR estimator offers an additional layer of robustness under condition \textit{(iii)}, for which it leverages the exposure propensity score model and the mean-imputation model.
 Interestingly, this result finds rationale in the classical literature of recovery from missing data via imputations.
-Specifically, if $\hat{Q}_1(W_i,A_i,Z_i)$ consistently estimates the expected outcome, then $Y_i$ can be replaced by it when observed and imputed by it when missing.
-Hence, a valid singly-weighted estimator of the ATE can be constructed by treating $\hat{Q}_1(W_i,A_i,Z_i)$ as an imputed \textit{pseudo-outcome}, and employing IPW with weights given solely by the exposure propensity score model.
+Specifically, if $\widehat{Q}_1(W_i,A_i,Z_i)$ consistently estimates the expected conditional outcome, then $Y_i$ can be replaced by it when observed and imputed by it when missing.
+Hence, a valid single weighted estimator of the ATE can be constructed by treating $\widehat{Q}_1(W_i,A_i,Z_i)$ as an imputed \textit{pseudo-outcome}, and employing IPW with weights given solely by the exposure propensity score model.
 In a sense, the TSR estimator capitalizes on the collective robustness conditions of regression-based, IPW-based, and imputation-based estimators.